KJablonski08/Pagination/README.md

-# Unit-2-pagination
+# Pagination
- write JavaScript to divide a long list into a series of "pages" and improve the user experience of a web page

-A description of the project in your own words

-The skills, techniques and process used to complete the project

-If you’ve attempted to earn an “Exceeds Expectations” grade, list the “Extra Credit” features you added.
+This project uses JavaScript to display a subset of items from a long list.
+It dynamically creates pagination links (filtering into groups of 10 for readability) to allow the user to view more subsets.
+The user is able to search/filter for a subset of items based on a string input to a form.